 Born on August 1, 1770, in Caroline County, Virginia, William Clark was the ninth of ten children born to John Clark, III and Ann Rogers.
 Of modest means, his parents were common planters and Clark received no formal education.
 Instead, he was taught at home but would grow up to be self-conscious about his grammar and inconsistent spelling.
 His five older brothers fought in Virginia units during the American Revolutionary War.
 His oldest brother, Jonathan Clark, served as a colonel during the war, and later rose to the rank of brigadier general in the Virginia Militia.
 His second-oldest brother, George Rogers Clark, rose to the rank of general, spending most of the war in Kentucky fighting against British-allied American Indians.

-In March, 1785, Clark, with his parents and three sisters moved to Kentucky, settling near Louisville.
+In March 1785, Clark, with his parents and three sisters moved to Kentucky, settling near Louisville.
 There, his older brother George Rogers Clark taught William wilderness survival skills.
 In 1789, he enlisted in the army and was stationed in the Ohio valley, which protected the Kentucky settlements from Indian attacks.
-In 1791, he fought against the Indians under General Charles Scott’s command in the Battle of the Wabash in present day Ohio — part of the Northwest Indian War.
-He was lucky to have survived as the conflict was one of the worst defeats, in percentage of casualties, ever suffered by the United States Army.
+In 1791, he fought against the Indians under General Charles Scott’s command in the Battle of the Wabash in present-day Ohio — part of the Northwest Indian War.
+He was lucky to have survived as the conflict was one of the worst defeats, in the percentage of casualties, ever suffered by the United States Army.
 It was also the largest victory ever won by American Indians.

 Four years later, he was transferred to General Anthony Wayne’s unit and was named Lieutenant in command of the fourth brigade.
 Meriwether Lewis was later placed in the unit under Clark’s command, and the two developed a deep friendship and respect for each other.
 After having served in the Whiskey Rebellion of 1794, he left the Army and returned to his family.
 A few years later his father died and Clark inherited a large amount of land as well as some slaves, among whom was a man named York, whom Clark had known since childhood.
 During those years, Clark also met and married Julia Hancock.